·

 These include: the Buddhist cheer rally, a post-parade party, an exhibition of traditional lanterns, cultural performances and events, and a final celebration to complete the Lotus Lantern Festival.

-Lotus Lantern Festival | Schedule & Locations
+Lotus Lantern Festival in Seoul | Schedule & Locations

 Most of the Lotus Lantern Festival events take place in Jongno, near Jogyesa Temple in Insadong, in a few different locations.
 I’ll cover each of the festivities in detail below.